 After our tour, how about a Star Beer in the bar?

 Sorry it’s gone.
 This is the proposed new Hilton.
-As of November 2018 the hotel was partially built and the project on hold.
+Currently the hotel is partially built and the project on hold.